mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 freedom from both the Imperium and the Zhodani Consulate.

-The Darrian Confederation: An old, varied group of worlds originally settled from the planet Darrian about 1500 to 1000 years before the Imperium was estab- lished.
+The Darrian Confederation: An old, varied group of worlds originally settled from the planet Darrian about 1500 to 1000 years before the Imperium was estab-lished.
 The confederation maintains diplomatic relations with the Imperium, and depends on it for protection against both the Sword Worlds and the Zhodani.
 The Imperium: The Imperium is a vast interstellar empire, of which the Marches are only a small fraction on its spinward border.
 Trailing off the right hand side of